Explore Texas’ history at 1800s adventure sites!

 • 1853: Tejano Farm, a future site that will depict Texas’ historic ties to Mexico and Hispanic culture and its strong influence on modern life

-• 1844: Tonkawa Encampment, a real First Peoples historic site that shows how Texas’ original settlers lived and flourished
+• 1844: Tonkawa Encampment, a real First Peoples historic site showing how Texas’ indigenous residents once lived and flourished